openSUSE/news-o-o/_posts/2011-01-08-opensuse-weekly-news-issue-157-is-out.markdown

 Welcome to The H's look back at 2010.
 We've broken down the events of the year
-        by what The H thinks was [full of win](http://www.urbandictionary.com/define.php?term=Full+of+win), who was getting on the [failboat](http://failblog.org/2008/04/17/failboat-down-to-business/) and what made us just say â€œ
+        by what The H thinks was [full of win](http://www.urbandictionary.com/define.php?term=Full+of+win), who was getting on the [failboat](http://failblog.org/2008/04/17/failboat-down-to-business/) and what made us just say “ [Meh](http://en.wikipedia.org/wiki/Meh)
-          [Meh](http://en.wikipedia.org/wiki/Meh)
-        â€.
+        ”.
 From the corporate giants and how they handled open source and the community to the battle to be the best browser, and from the best new open source to the worst mis-steps in the community.